When the work and collaboration on a contract is done, you can end the contract and leave feedback on your freelancer’s performance.

 We give all clients and freelancers the freedom to end a contract at any time.
 Here are some tips for ending things on a positive note:

-- Discuss the work with your freelancer or agency.
-Has the work been completed to your satisfaction?
+- Discuss the work.
+Has it been completed to your satisfaction?